thenml/blowing-bubbles/README.md

 - [ ] stronger bubble 1-3: bubbles lasts longer and can withstand more damage
 - [ ] single bubble: the bubble is infinite until the player blows another one or unloaded
 - [x] bubble barrage: bubbles automatically release when they are small
-- [ ] solid bubble: bubbles solidify after a bit

 ## block
-- [ ] bubbles combine into 2x2, 3x3 etc: look at create
+- [?] bubbles combine into 2x2, 3x3 etc: look at create
 - [x] terraria bubble

-- [ ] bubble machine block
+- [x] bubble machine block

 ## config
 - [ ] model settings